 - Get the ID of the Beaver Themer Singular Themer layout that you want to use.

-On the WordPress admin panel, click Builder, then click Edit for the Singular layout that you want to use.
-The ID is the number displayed in the URL when the layout is open for editing.
+On the WordPress admin panel, click Beaver Builder (or Builder in Versions before 2.1), then click Edit for the Singular-type layout that you want to use.
+Make a note of the ID number, which is displayed in the URL when the layout is open for editing.

 - In a text editor, create a file that will hold the code for the custom page template.
 Just to help us remember the purpose of that custom file, we'll follow the WordPress global template naming suggestion and use